Datafold Data Processing Agreement

 2. Data Protection

 2.3.
 International transfers.
-Datafold shall not transfer the Data outside of the European Economic Area ("EEA") unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.
+Datafold shall not transfer the Data outside of the EEA unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.

 2.4.
 Confidentiality of processing: Datafold shall ensure that any person it authorises to process the Data (an "Authorised Person") shall protect the Data in accordance with Datafold's confidentiality obligations under the Agreement.